 Cats 1 year - 7 yrs $50.00

 Puppies up to 1 year $350.00

 * These fees apply unless otherwise specified.

-Adoption fees include a general veterinary examination, initial vaccinations including Rabies(if over 16 weeks of age), flea/tick/ear mite treatments, deworming, spay or neuter surgery, microchip, FeLV/FIV/Heart worm testing for cats and Heartworm testing for dogs. *does not include daily care or any medications the animal may need.
+Adoption fees include a general veterinary examination, initial vaccinations including Rabies(if age appropriate), flea/tick/ear mite treatments, deworming, spay or neuter surgery, microchip, FeLV/FIV/Heart worm testing for cats and Heartworm testing for dogs.

 Wondering why kittens and puppies cost more?
 At Tender Care Animal Rescue, we cheer for all animals, however, we know some animals are more desired to the public for example; small breed dogs, puppies and fluffy kittens.
 Having a higher adoption fee for animals that we know will go home quickly enables us to care for long-time residents and help pay for veterinary care for dogs with broken legs or cats with abscesses, just as an example, until they find their new home.
 Puppies, kittens, small breed dogs and purebreds barely last a day before they fly out the door with their new adopted families.